 JAMES FYFE PAPERS

 These papers document the professional work of James Fyfe, who was an expert on police training and excessive force.
 Fyfe worked for the NYPD, Temple University and was a professor at John Jay College and was an expert witness in many excessive force legal cases.
 A finding aid is available.
-PLEASE NOTE THIS COLLECTION IS TEMPORARILY CLOSED PENDING COMPLETION OF NEW SPECIAL COLLECTIONS ROOMS
+[Access to this collection is limited due to moving of the Special Collections in 2022]

 INSPECTOR ALLYN GRAY DIARIES (1942-59, 1970)